 “Our students will get the core skills to be data scientists; not through theory, but through hands-on projects”

--Dr Borja González del Regueral, IE’s Vice Dean of Data Science and Technology
+-Dr Borja González del Regueral, IE’s Vice Dean of Data and Business Analytics

 From the very start, too, students will get hands-on experience in IEU’s innovative Labs program and in placements with companies and organizations around the world.
-According to research carried out by the university, companies are very keen to welcome individuals who not only know about data science, but can apply it to business.
+According to research carried out by the university, companies are very keen to welcome individuals who not only know about data and business analytics, but can apply it to business.

 “Data is increasingly a source of competitive advantage and there is a lack of skills out there, which in three years’ time will be even more acute,” notes Dr González del Regueral.
 “Our students will get the core skills to be data scientists; not through theory, but through hands-on projects.”

-The final year involves a capstone project to put acquired knowledge into practice and modules relating to different real-world sectors so that graduates have learned how data science actually applies to their sphere of interest.
+The final year involves a capstone project to put acquired knowledge into practice and modules relating to different real-world sectors so that graduates have learned how data and business analytics actually applies to their sphere of interest.
 They will be specialized and have market-ready skills for use in the corporate, start-up or public spheres.

 The degree will also include a course on ethics to examine how data should be used and the consequences of misuse.
 “We have to give future data scientists the tools to be able to see if something is being used correctly or not,” says Dr González del Regueral.